johnridesabike/acutis/docs/introduction.md

 Acutis is an experiment with a new kind of template language.

-I created Acutis because there were specific language and toolchain features I wanted in my templates that I couldn't find in existing projects.
+I created Acutis because there were specific language features I wanted in my templates that I couldn't find in existing projects.
 I was inspired by the declarative, component-based design in React as well as the pattern-matching abilities in OCaml.

 ## What state is it in?

 Acutis is young software.
 I'm currently the only person who uses it.
-Also, I haven't developed any editor tooling for it yet.
+Also, I haven't developed much editor tooling for it yet.
 Use it if you don't mind getting your getting your hands dirty.

 ## Installation: OPAM